Can You Get Scammed on Venmo? Yes, Here's What To Know

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Whether you’re paying a friend back or buying something at a farmers market, you’ve probably heard the phrase, “Just Venmo me.”
-Venmo is a convenient payment app that allows you to send money quickly.
-Similar to PayPal or Zelle, Venmo has grown in popularity and become a daily staple for over 70 million users.
+Whether you’re paying a friend back or buying something at a farmers market, Venmo is a convenient payment app that allows you to send money quickly.
+Regardless of why you're using Venmo, you want to ensure your information and money are protected.

 Let’s look at some common Venmo scams and how to avoid them, as well as how to use identity theft protection services to protect yourself against future cyber crimes.